-Heute nacht geträumt: Pre-history – Future (2022) is a forthcoming exhibition.
+Heute nacht geträumt: Pre-history – Future (2022) is an exhibition.
 Encompassing the

 entire Kunstmuseum Basel | Gegenwart this collection-focused exhibition is shaped around four questions: